-In addition to working at Crackley Hall I currently run a small private speech and language therapy practice.
+In addition to working at Crackley Hall I currently run a small private speech and language therapy practice and am in the process of completing a PhD.

 I joined Crackley Hall School in September 2010 and enjoy helping those children who need support to access the curriculum, fulfil their potential, maintain friendships and progress happily through their school careers.